MicrosoftDocs/dataexplorer-docs/data-explorer/web-ui-overview.md

 ## Visualize your data

-In the [dashboard editor](https://dataexplorer.azure.com/dashboards), visualize data and develop insights through sample dashboards or using your own data.
+In the [dashboard editor](https://dataexplorer.azure.com/dashboards), visualize data and develop insights through sample dashboards, or by building new dashboards and viewing dashboards shared by others.

-- [Create a dashboard](azure-data-explorer-dashboards.md#create-a-dashboard) in the Web UI or by [importing a dashboard file](azure-data-explorer-dashboards.md#to-create-new-dashboard-from-a-file).
+- Gain insights and [visualize data with Azure Data Explorer dashboards](azure-data-explorer-dashboards.md).
 - From the Home page, select **Explore sample dashboards** to [view sample dashboards](web-ui-samples-gallery.md#explore-sample-dashboards) with data from the **help** cluster.
-- Gain insights and [visualize data with Azure Data Explorer dashboards](azure-data-explorer-dashboards.md).
+- [Create a dashboard](azure-data-explorer-dashboards.md#create-a-dashboard) in the Web UI or by [importing a dashboard file](azure-data-explorer-dashboards.md#to-create-new-dashboard-from-a-file).
 - Use dashboard parameters to explore and [interact with your data](dashboard-parameters.md#interact-with-your-data-using-cross-filter).
 - [Customize](dashboard-customize-visuals.md#customize-azure-data-explorer-dashboard-visuals) visuals in dashboard tiles.